manishbalamurugan/medical-notes/README.md

 ## Deployment

 This section provides a brief overview of how to package and distribute the Electron application.
 For more detailed instructions, please refer to the Electron documentation on packaging and distribution.

-## Contributing

-We welcome contributions to this project!
-Whether it's submitting a bug report, proposing a new feature, or contributing code, we encourage you to get involved.

 ## License